tibotix/vscode-definition-autocompletion/README.md

 ## Known Issues

 - nested return Types are not extended by the outer layer Type
-- functions inside namespaces are not correctly completed when auto completing outside of this namespace
 - currently only works with workspaces

 <br>